-We had 250 employees at March 31, 2021, including 112 who typically work at our corporate headquarters in Emeryville, CA and 138 who typically work from home in locations across the country.
-In response to the COVID-19 outbreak, we activated our business continuity program and instituted additional work-from-home practices for our 112 Emeryville-based staff.
+We had 251 employees at June 30, 2021, including 86 who typically work at our corporate headquarters in Emeryville, CA and 165 who typically work from home in locations across the country.
+In response to the COVID-19 outbreak, we activated our business continuity program and instituted additional work-from-home practices for our Emeryville-based staff.
 We transitioned our operations seamlessly and have continued to positively engage with customers on a remote basis.
-Our IT environment, underwriting capabilities, policy servicing platform and risk architecture have continued without interruption, and our internal control environment are unchanged.
+Our IT environment, underwriting capabilities, policy servicing platform and risk architecture have continued without interruption, and our internal control environment is unchanged.
 We achieved this transition without incurring additional capital expenditures or operating expenses and we believe our current operating platform can continue to support our newly distributed needs for an extended period without further investment beyond that planned in the ordinary course.

-While the broad COVID vaccination effort and relaxation of local restrictions on indoor business operation may allow for a general resumption of in-office activity for our headquarters-based employees, the success of our remote work experience through the pandemic may cause us to offer increased flexibility for employees who prefer a full-time or part-time distributed engagement in the future.
-If we offer such flexibility and a large enough number of employees elect such an approach, our office and real estate needs could evolve.
+While the broad COVID vaccination effort and relaxation of local restrictions on indoor business operation may allow for a general resumption of in-office activity for our headquarters-based employees, the success of our remote work experience through the pandemic has caused us to offer increased flexibility for employees who prefer a full-time or part-time distributed engagement.
+If we continue to offer such flexibility and a large enough number of employees elect such an approach, our office and real estate needs could evolve.